ARM-software/AVH-MLOps/README.md

 This repository contains:

 - Setup of a Docker container with foundation tools for MLOps systems.
+- GitHub Actions that demonstrate typical MLOps workflows such as:
-- A template project `MLOps.csolution.yml`.
-It uses a compiler to create a library with a trained ML model.
-The ML model performance is measured using Arm Virtual Hardware (AVH) FVP Models.
+  - Create a library with a trained ML model with different compilers and for different target processors
+  - Measured performance (inference time) of an ML model using Arm Virtual Hardware (AVH) FVP Models.
-- An example that shows the usage of the foundation components.

-Refer to the [**Cortex-M and Ethos-U ML Developer Guide**](https://developer.arm.com/documentation/109267/latest/) for more information.
+Refer to the [**ML Developers Guide for Cortex-M Processors and Ethos-U NPU**](https://developer.arm.com/documentation/109267/latest/) for more information.

 ## Arm Tools Artifactory